nelson10/ShuffledRollingShutterCodedAperture/README.md

 *N. Diaz, F. Guzman and E. Vera, "Optimal Compressive Temporal Imaging using a Shuffled Rolling Shutter," in Optics Express.

 This repository aims to design the coded apertures for rolling shutter video.
-The reconstruction is performed using the captured compressive projection.
+The reconstruction is performed using the captured compressive projection using two methods, interpolation, and tensor compleition.

 ## Usage